How to Fix Dim Screen on iPhone and iPad

 The Best & Easiest Way to Solve the Dim Screen Issue

 Usually, the dim screen problem will be fixed after a restart or reset on the iPhone in Settings.
-But some iPhone users who encountered this issue have reported they still stuck in this problem.
+However, some iPhone users who encountered this issue have reported they are still stuck in this problem.
 This is unexpected!
-But no worries, in this part, we’ll introduce a troubleshoot to get out of this annoying issue. iMobie Inc. recently released a professional troubleshoot tool, AnyFix – iOS System Recovery, which committees to solving Apple system/iTunes issues without any risks.
+But no worries, in this part, we’ll introduce troubleshooting to get out of this annoying issue. iMobie Inc. recently released a professional troubleshooting tool, AnyFix – iOS System Recovery, which commits to solving Apple system/iTunes issues without any risks.
 It supports fixing over 130 system issues for iPhone/iPad/iPod touch/Apple TV and over 200 iTunes errors on iPhone.
 Follow the next steps to work this typical dim screen issue out.

 Step 1.
 Download AnyFix and run it on PC/Mac > Connect the iPhone to the computer > Choose the System repair.